-- 1. Type dl pcode_hb.s19 at the C:\HANDY prompt and press <enter>. - 2.
-Turn the Handy Board off and turn it back on while you hold down the STOP button.
-This procedure places the Handy Board in download mode.
+- 1. If the board is not configured error window pops up then Press YES to configure the board settings in the window and make sure that Port : COM1 is selected and press Download Pcode it should point you to C: > IC > libs directory, then select Handy_board_1.2.icd file to download (otherwise browse through and find it) - 2.
+Follow the instructions on the computer screen to place thehandy board in download mode.
 It is critical that the Handy Board is in this mode to reload the operating system code. - 3.
-Follow the instructions on the computer screen. - 4.
 Once the download process is complete, restart the Handy Board.
 If everything is working well, the LCD screen should appear as in Figure 2 with the heart beating.
 If the download process is unsuccessful, then ask your TA for help.